. 1. Discovery

 and old Scientology leaflets from our rucksacks.

-No choice but to burn through those extra lives accumulated in earlier, easier stages
+We’ll have to burn through all those extra lives accumulated in earlier, easier stages

 and by the good wet graces of our salt and scuttle,

 unhook ourselves from your refried hot takes and mould-spotted jpegs.

 Let’s wheeze out the decades of carbon monoxide and ironic mixtapes,

 embrace the risks of your capture and begin again.